-Concrete Structures^[59] confirmed the viability of using HSS in seismic applications.
-The second one titled Roadmap for the Use of High-Strength Reinforcement in Reinforced Concrete Design^[16] identified the changes and research needed to update ACI 318 for allowing higher grades of reinforcement.
+Concrete Structures^[60] showed the viability of using HSS in seismic applications.
+The second one, titled Roadmap for the Use of High-Strength Reinforcement in Reinforced Concrete Design^[16] identified the changes and research needed to update ACI 318 for allowing higher grades of reinforcement.

-The roadmap in ATC 115^[16] suggested that before making changes in the code, it is necessary to understand the effects of the mechanical properties of high-strength steel on the response of structural members subjected to reversed cyclic loading.
-Among other requirements, this included the determination of the member strength under flexure or combined flexure and axial loads.
-Other items of concerns were to define the net tensile strain for compression-control sections (ε{ty}) and tension-control sections, as well as determine whether the strength reduction factors of Section 21.2 of ACI 318-14^[1] are adequate when using high-strength reinforcing bars.
+The roadmap in ATC 115^[16] suggested that before making changes in the code, it is necessary to understand the effects of the mechanical properties of HSS on the response of structural members subjected to reversed cyclic loading.
+Among other requirements, the roadmap included the evaluation of the member strength under flexure or combined flexure and axial loads.
+The tests of T-shaped walls reinforced with HSS were identified as a key engineering study for determining the limiting values of the mechanical properties of HSS to have the walls achieve deformation capacities and strengths similar to those of walls with conventional Grade 60 (420) reinforcement.
+Other items of concerns were to define the net tensile strain for compression-controlled sections and tension-controlled sections, as well as determine whether the strength reduction factors of Section 21.2 of ACI 318-14^[1] are adequate when using high-strength reinforcing bars.